j7nn7k/ansible-django-deploy/README.md

+# Deploy Django with Ansible

-# Opinionated Ansible deploy script for Django, Postgres, Nginx and Gunicorn
+An Opinionated [Ansible](http://ansible.com) deploy script for Django, Postgres, Nginx and Gunicorn I use to deploy some of my django apps.

 ATTENTION: This is still a work in progress!
-The script does not do a fulll deploy, yet.
+The script does not do a full deploy, yet.
 But it will soon ;)

-An [Ansible](http://ansible.com) deploy scrip I use for some of my django apps.

 The configuration is a mix of solutions from different sources that work best for me.